-Paria Canyon is a beautiful stretch of desert spanning from Utah to Arizona.
+Paria Canyon & Buckskin Gulch is a beautiful stretch of desert spanning from Utah to Arizona.
 The Canyon has towering walls (most famously Buckskin Gulch), huge red rock amphitheaters, sandstone arches, wooded terraces, and hanging gardens.
 It’s very close to the popular The Wave day hiking area, all of which are included in the Vermilion Cliffs Wilderness Area.

 To protect these areas from erosion due to humans, the Bureau of Land Management have limited the number of people (and thus the number of available permits) allowed for overnight use in the canyon.

 Advance PERMITS ARE REQUIRED, there are no walk-in permits for overnight use.
-Day permits, however, are available via self-serve envelopes at each trailhead.
+Day use permits, however, are available via self-serve envelopes at each trailhead.

-These 20 spots are across all 4 trailheads.
+There’s a limit of 20 spots are across all 4 trailheads.
 It’s a very popular area for overnights and backpackers, which makes getting a permit difficult due to the demand.

 - $5.00 per person per day